gohugoio/hugoDocs/content/en/host-and-deploy/host-on-gitlab-pages.md

 ## BaseURL

-The `baseURL` in your [site configuration](/configuration/) must reflect the full URL of your GitLab pages repository if you are using the default GitLab Pages URL (e.g., `https://<YourUsername>.gitlab.io/<your-hugo-site>/`) and not a custom domain.
+The `baseURL` in your [project configuration](/configuration/) must reflect the full URL of your GitLab pages repository if you are using the default GitLab Pages URL (e.g., `https://<YourUsername>.gitlab.io/<your-hugo-site>/`) and not a custom domain.

 ## Configure GitLab CI/CD